liferay/liferay-docs/discover/reference/articles/knowledge-base-configuration.markdown

    Knowledge Base article or Knowledge Base folder (depending on the resource class name ID).
 The default value is `0`.

--  **Resource class name id:** Sets the class name of either the kb article or Knowledge Base folder.
+-  **Resource class name id:** Sets the class name of either the Knowledge Base article or Knowledge Base folder.
 This value needs to match the value of the `Resource Prim key`.
 If the classname is a Knowledge Base article, the resource prim key needs to be the prim key of a Knowledge Base article.
 If the class name belongs to a Knowledge Base folder the resource prim key needs